lkodinsson/MARS/Basic/PHB.md

 #### Shaken

-Shaken characters have difficulty commiting to their goals, and suffer a disadvantage to all resolve rolls.
+Shaken characters get a disadvantage to all resolve rolls.
+If a character is given the shaken condition while already shaken, they become frightened instead.

 #### Sickened